 Ozone is also naturally present in the air at a height of 20-30 km, where the ozone layer protects life on earth from harmful short wave ultraviolet radiation.
-However, the increase in ozone at ground level is such that it has become a threat to both people and objects.
+However, the increase in ozone at ground level has become a threat to both people and objects.

 These gaseous pollutants can be divided into two main groups: those that are acidic and those that have an oxidising effect.

 Sulphuric and nitric acids react with several different kinds of material and cause permanent changes such as:

 - Limestone, marble, and other calcareous materials weaken, discolour, or dissolve.

 - Leather suffers from ‘red rot’, where it loses strength and flexibility due to hydrolysis of leather fibres.
 Eventually it becomes a powder.